 Once you know what your red, amber and green-level crises are, the next stage is to create an escalation process.
 One way to do this is to make a visual flow chart, showing from the outset of the incident who you need to inform and what needs to be asked.
 Having a clear, easy to follow escalation process will enable anyone, familiar with the crisis manual or not, to follow a company-wide agreed procedure to collate information, inform the right people and respond in a unified manner.

-An example of a crisis comms team, taken from the LEWIS guide to Crisis Communications
+An example of a crisis comms team, taken from the TEAM LEWIS guide to Crisis Communications